silnrsi/smith/docs/sphinx/tutorial.rst

 A software typically has *source files* which are kept in a version control system (git, subversion, etc), and *build scripts* (Makefiles, ..) which describe what to do with those files.
 A few *build files* are usually obtained after transforming the *source files*, but they are optional.
-In Waf, the build script are files named 'wscript'.
+The build scripts in Waf are files named 'wscript'.

 In general, a project will consist of several phases: